lanl/multiple-reactivation-model/README.md

 - `logistic-rebound-model-multiple-reactiv-II.stan` is the main model, implementing the stochastic multiple-reactivation model in Stan.
 - `logistic-rebound-model-single-reactiv.stan` This is the simple single-reactivation model.
-- `logistic-rebound-model-multiple-reactiv-CD.stan` This is [Pinkecych's approximation](https://dx.doi.org/10.1371%2Fjournal.ppat.1005740) of the multiple-reactivation model implemented in Stan.
+- `logistic-rebound-model-multiple-reactiv-CD.stan` This is [Pinkevych's approximation](https://dx.doi.org/10.1371%2Fjournal.ppat.1005740) of the multiple-reactivation model implemented in Stan.

 ## Python module